Preston-Finger/RAGS_public/README.md

 3. Move the downloaded zip file to where you want to work

-4. enter command cd Downloads

-5. enter command ls

-6. see that the zip folder is there.

-7. unzip file by doing the command unzip "folder name"
+4. unzip file by doing the command unzip "folder name"

 Before Classifying